neurobagel/old-query-tool/README.md

 API_QUERY_URL=https://api.neurobagel.org/
 ```

+:warning: The protocol matters here.
+If you wish to use the Neurobagel remote API, ensure your `API_QUERY_URL` uses `https` instead of `http`.

 ### Launch the Query Tool as a Docker container
 To launch the query tool Docker container and pass in the `.env` file you have created, simply run